Sebobo/Shel.Neos.Terminal/Readme.md

 Adding your commands is quite easy (depending on what you plan to do).

-Create a new class named `MyCommand` and implement the `TerminalCommandControllerPluginInterface` from this package.
-As soon as you implemented all required methods your good to go!
+Create a new class named `MyCommand` and implement the `TerminalCommandControllerPluginInterface` from this package or inherit from `AbstractTerminalCommand`.
+As soon as you implemented all required methods you are good to go!

-As an example you can create a command to show the joke of the day with the following class.
+As an example, you can create a command to show the joke of the day with the following class.
 Just adapt the namespace depending on your own package key.

 ```php